Angelo-Rosal/Angelo-Rosal.github.io/essays/use-of-ai.md

 For essays like this one, I used ChatGPT to brainstorm outlines and phrasing.
 For instance, I asked, "Help me create a structured reflection on using AI in a software engineering course."
 AI helped organize my thoughts but I heavily edited the drafts to maintain my own voice.

 **Final Project**
-During the final project, I used GitHub Copilot inside VS Code for repetitive code writing, like building form validation schemas in Meteor.
+During the final project, I used GitHub Copilot inside VS Code for repetitive code writing.
 I also asked ChatGPT, "How to implement a collection with schema validation in Meteor.js?"
 It provided basic scaffolding, but integrating it into our full-stack app required substantial manual adjustments.

 **Learning a concept / tutorial**
-When learning about Meteor publications and subscriptions, I asked ChatGPT, "Explain Meteor publish and subscribe with a basic example."
+When learning about hard topics in class, I asked ChatGPT for further explination.
 This was extremely helpful to grasp the abstract concept before diving into coding examples.

 **Answering a question in class or in Discord**
 When someone asked about fixing an ESLint error, I used ChatGPT to simulate the error and find a quick solution by asking, "Why does ESLint give unexpected console statement error?"
 It provided both the explanation and the fix (disabling the rule or removing console.log).

 **Asking or answering a smart-question**
-Before asking a question on Discord about performance issues in Meteor, I first asked ChatGPT, "What can cause Meteor publish/subscribe to be slow?"
+Before asking a question on Discord about performance issues, I first asked ChatGPT for help.
 This helped me ask a more targeted and smarter question on Discord.

 **Coding example (e.g., using Underscore _.pluck)**
-For practice, I asked, "Give an example of using Underscore _.pluck to extract 'name' from an array of objects."
-The response was correct and helped me understand how simple transformations could be done with functional programming libraries.
+I did not use AI for this coding example.
+As during studying I found online resources to be easier to understand.

 **Explaining code**
-When documenting parts of my codebase for the final project, I asked ChatGPT, "Explain what this JavaScript function does in simple terms," and pasted snippets.
+When documenting parts of my codebase for the final project, I asked ChatGPT, "Explain what this function does in simple terms," and pasted snippets.
 It helped me write better documentation comments for teammates.

 **Writing code**
 AI helped me especially when setting up validation in forms.
-I asked ChatGPT, "Write a simple Meteor form validation using SimpleSchema."
 However, I still had to debug and modify it to fit our use case.
 AI made starting faster, but it never replaced needing to understand the framework deeply.

 **Documenting code**
 GitHub Copilot often suggested auto-generated comments when I wrote functions.
 While sometimes generic, it saved time by giving a draft comment that I could then customize for clarity and accuracy.